Pap smears: Everything you need to know

 Most people need to start getting Pap smears by age 21.
 HPV is a sexually transmitted disease–including via oral and anal sex, and possibly even kissing–so it’s time to start getting Pap smears once you have become sexually active.

-Your doctor will let you know how often you need to get Pap smears.
-According to the latest US standards, most people need a Pap test every 3-5 years, but your personal recommended frequency depends on several factors; age, lifestyle, and whether you smoke will influence your doctor’s recommendations, as will a weakened immune system or a history of irregular Pap results.
+Your doctor will tell you how often you need to get screened.
+According to the latest US standards, most people need a Pap test every 3-5 years, but your personal recommended frequency depends on several factors.
+Your age group, lifestyle, and whether you smoke will influence your doctor’s recommendations, as will a weak immune system or a history of irregular test results.

 Can you get a Pap Smear on your period?